Nottingham: Education

 Nottingham also has a number of independent schools.
-The city's oldest educational establishment is Nottingham High School, a day school which was founded in 1513.
-The school was previously boys-only, however became co-educational in 2015.
-Nottingham Girls' High School is another independent school, however girls-only.
+The city's oldest educational establishment is Nottingham High School, a day school founded in 1513.
+The school used to be for boys only but became coeducational in 2015.
+Nottingham Girls' High School is another independent school but for girls only.
 Founded in 1875, it is now part of the Girls' Day School Trust (GDST).

 Museums

 The city contains several notable museums including: